chappy84/grumpy-phpunit/introduction.markdown

 Turns out I was only partially right.

-While a good search using your search engine of choice can show you how to accomplish certain tasks, it was difficult to find one place that showed anything beyond extremely shallow solutions.
+While using your search engine of choice can show you how to accomplish certain tasks, it was difficult to find one place that showed anything beyond extremely shallow solutions.